• Skip to primary navigation

 • Make sure your roast is at room temperature prior to cooking.
 A cold roast will cook unevenly and result in rare meat.

-• If it’s your first time using this technique, and you’re nervous, then insert a meat thermometer into the deepest part of the meat.
-For medium rare the temperature should read 125 – 130 degrees Fahrenheit.
+• Use the meat thermometer by inserting it into the deepest part of the meat.
+For medium rare the temperature should read 125 - 130 degrees Fahrenheit.

 Nutrition